devantler/.github/.github/CONTRIBUTING.md

 ## Reporting Issues

 If you've found a problem or have a feature idea, please create an issue.
-This allows me to discuss the problem or feature before you start working on it.
+This allows us to discuss the problem or feature before you start working on it.

 ## Making Changes